ozguryazilimas/wp-postane/wp-missed-schedule/readme.txt

 * Merge Secured Key Tag from Pro Version (2014.0207.2015)

-All in One Gold Version with vary Frequency of Checking
+All in One Gold Version with vary Frequency of Checking `
+Please noted that Special Gold Edition is dedicated to advanced users and was installed only on manual mode!
+`
 = Development Release =
 Development Version (code in becoming) Dev Preemptive FREE:

-Alpha development release is available only on [GitHub](github.com/slangji)
+Alpha development release is available only on [GitHub](https://github.com/slangji)

 * Limited Missed Scheduled Posts Fixing per days!
-* Check Secure Key Tag Auth Before Activation
-* Plugin Class Isolation Constructor (support php 4 and 5)
+* Customization of all Plugin Options (concept only)
 * All in One Virtual and Real Cron Method (concept only)
-* Customization of all Plugin Options (concept only)
-* Admin DashBoard Help and FAQ Panel (concept only)
-* Admin DashBoard Options Control Panel (concept only)
-* Admin Menu Classic Plugin Settings Page (concept only)
 * Preemptive Support WP 4.5-alpha (2015.1221.0450-DEV)
 * Preemptive Support WP 4.4-alpha (2015.0818.0440-DEV)
 * Preemptive Support WP 4.3-alpha (2015.0323.0430-DEV)